S. R. Crown Hall: Renovation plans

 Under the tenure of Donna Robertson, the School of Architecture's dean, Krueck and Sexton Architects began designing a renovation of Crown Hall in 2003.
 They discovered evidence of extensive deterioration in the steel frame and the windows, including corrosion caused by inadequate drainage and failing sealant joints.
-Complaints of uncomfortable drafts and overheating—with summer temperatures reaching 86 F—led IIT to hire two engineers to determine the reasons for these issues.
-They discovered that many of the original decorative details had fallen into disrepair, and that the removal of trees and the 1970s window replacements had exacerbated the climate-control issues.
-The building was also wasting large amounts of energy; one restoration architect recalled discovering that some of the lights had been turned on for several years.
+Complaints of drafts and overheating—with summer temperatures reaching 86 F—led IIT to hire two engineers to investigate.
+They discovered that many of the original decorative details had fallen into disrepair, and that the removal of trees and the 1970s window replacements had worsened the building's energy efficiency.
+The building was also consuming excessive energy; one restoration architect recalled finding that some of the lights had been turned on for several years.

 Renovation and later years

 Interior of a workspace on the main level.
-The transparent upper-tier windows are seen at top, while the translucent middle-tier windows are at the bottom (behind the students and desks).
+The transparent upper-tier windows are seen at the top, while the translucent middle-tier windows are at the bottom (behind the students and desks).